0xProject/protocol/docs/tokenomics/staking.md

    1. Decrease how much stake the staker has delegated to the input pool.
    1. Decrease how much stake has been delegated to pool.
    1. Decrease balance of global delegated stake (aggregated across all stakers).
+   1. Remove half of the governance power amount from the current pool by calling onchain governance.
 3. If moving to `delegated` state then `delegate` the stake.
    1. Sanity check the pool we're delegating to exists.
    1. Withdraw any rewards owed to the delegator by this pool (see [Section 6.2.3](#623-logic-of-withdrawDelegatorRewards)).
    1. Increase how much stake the staker has delegated to the input pool.
    1. Increase how much stake has been delegated to pool.
    1. Increase balance of global delegated stake (aggregated across all stakers).
+   1. Add half of the governance power to the staking pool
 4. Execute move.
 5. Emit the [MoveStake](https://github.com/0xProject/0x-monorepo/blob/development/contracts/staking/contracts/src/interfaces/IStakingEvents.sol#L25) event.